ImChong/Template_Catkin_Ws/README.md

 # Template_Catkin_Ws
 Template for ROS catkin workspace

-To compile the ROS package template:
+To compile the ROS package template (at the root of this repository):
 ```shell
 catkin build
 ```